Physical Education (PE) and Swim Test

 - Submit the necessary documentation or information needed to support an accommodation request for the swim test requirement.
 There must be a direct connection between your disability and the requested accommodation.

 - If accommodations do not prove an effective means for meeting the swim test requirement, you will be advised of the petition process for requesting a swim test substitution.

 Requesting PE Accommodations or Considerations

 Cornell offers over 100 PE courses ranging from low to high physical exertion levels that appeal to a wide variety of interests, skill levels, and physical abilities.
 Many students are able to identify and enroll in courses that will be conducive to their individual interests and needs.
 If you are concerned about finding a PE course due to your disability, you should:

-- Complete the online Disability Self-Disclosure and Request for Access Accommodations Form and identifying the disability-related concern associated with the taking PE courses.
-Appropriate medical documentation should be submitted as well.
+- Complete the Disability Self-Disclosure Form and identifying the disability-related concern associated with the taking PE courses.
+Appropriate supporting documentation or information can be submitted as well.

-- Meet with a SDS counselor to discuss access concerns regarding PE courses.
+- An SDS Counselor will follow up to meet with you to discuss your access concerns regarding PE courses.

-- Meet with a SDS counselor and PE staff to identify and enroll in courses that appear conducive to your disability needs.
+- Have a follow up meeting with an SDS counselor and PE staff to identify and enroll in courses that appear conducive to your disability needs.
 If necessary and appropriate, SDS and PE instructors will also work to modify course activities and/or implement needed accommodations so you can fully participate in the course.
 Potential accommodations might include: rest breaks during class, modifying certain aspects of the course activities, or providing adapted course equipment.